Frequently Asked Questions

 How long do writing consultations last?

 You can book synchronous appointments online or in-person in either 30-minute or 1-hour increments.
-You can also book an asynchronous appointment for which you upload your paper digitally and it is returned to you with written feedback.
+You can also book an asynchronous appointment for written feedback, prior to which you upload your paper digitally.

 Are writing consultations confidential?

 Yes.
-Writing centres are impartial spaces on campus; we don’t grade your work and we won’t discuss your work with your instructors, peers, etc.
+Writing centres are impartial spaces on campus; we don’t evaluate your work and we won’t discuss it with your instructors, peers, etc.

 Is the Writing Centre only for “bad writers” or people who need “help with their writing?”